HITB-CyberWeek/hitbsecconf-ctf-2022/vuln_images/README.md

       # Optional.
 Specify only if you want to check client certificate on
       # the proxy side.
       client_certificate: n0tes_client
-      # [TCP only] Amount of simultaneous connections accepted by the proxy.
+      # [TCP only] Amount of simultaneous connections accepted by the proxy FROM ONE TEAM.
       # Optional.
 Default is unlimited.
       tcp_simultaneous_connections: 1
     upstream: